 Sometimes while you are busy you simply forget to check your emails, other times you might actually be ignoring your clients on purpose.
 As a freelancer in Dubai, you don’t have to be on your emails 24/7.
 Distractions such as emails have proven to be disruptive to your work process but you need to check your emails at least two to three times a day.
 If a client emails you, at the very least acknowledge on the same day that you have received the email.

 It is important to stay in touch with your clients and let them know what is going on.
 Simply ignoring your clients or not getting back to them in a timely manner will damage your relationship and can even put future work at risk.
 Allocate a set time daily to answer emails if you frequently forget to read your emails.
 Over time you will get to know your clients and learn who needs a bit more frequent communication.
 Adapting to this will greatly help you improve your customer experience.

 4. Refusing to do revisions

-The hope of every freelancer is to get the job done right the first time, but that isn’t always the case.
-Sometimes there are things which might require tweaks or a bit more attention.
+The hope of every freelancer in Dubai is to get the job done right the first time, but that isn’t always the case.
+Sometimes there are things that might require tweaks or a bit more attention.